gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.5.0
+- From Durak: When rolling for active defenses, an Active Effect is created that modifies those defenses.
+v.
 2.4.4
 - Fixed bug that prevented entry of threat data